 Not long ago, we wrote about an Oregon mortgage lender survey conducted by Fannie Mae, which indicated that mortgage loan requirements in Oregon and across the country have eased in recent months.
 This information is still relevant, and it’s something you should know about when buying your first home in Oregon in 2021.

 The bottom line here is that you don’t need perfect credit and a down payment of 20% to buy a house in Oregon.
 Nor do you have to be debt-free to qualify for a home loan.

 In fact, mortgage requirements have eased a bit over the last couple of years.
 Most of the financing programs available today have some degree of flexibility.
 For some first-time buyers in Oregon, this could simplify the path to homeownership.

 If you have questions about mortgages or are ready to apply, Sammamish Mortgage is ready to step in and help.
-We’ve been helping home buyers across the Pacific Northwest for more than 28 years and offer many mortgage programs to choose from.
+We’ve been helping home buyers across the Pacific Northwest since 1992 and offer many mortgage programs to choose from.
 Please contact us if you have mortgage-related questions about buying a home in Oregon.

 Summary: Buying a home will most likely be one of the largest financial decisions you will make in your lifetime, but it is an investment that millions of people have made and will continue to make.
 This article will list…